-- (a) is 18 years or over at the date of nomination; and - (b) is entitled at the date of nomination to vote at a general meeting. - (c) Is able to demonstrate they can meet the eligibility criteria as established from time to time by the council or a sub-committee of the Ceouncil.
+- (a) is 18 years or over; and - (b) is entitled to vote at a general meeting.

 50. Positions to be declared vacant

 - (1) This rule applies to- - (a) the first annual general meeting of the Chamber after its incorporation; or - (b) any subsequent annual general meeting of the Chamber, after the annual report and financial statements of the Chamber have been received. - (2) The Chairperson of the meeting must declare vacant those positions on the Council determined in accordance with Rule 55 and or Rule 56 and hold elections for those vacancies in accordance with rules 51 to 54.